Nelchois/TIL/ML/ML.md

 There is subconcept of machine learning, which is deep learning. deep learning is similar to machine learning, but deep learning normally use neural netwrok structure.

+Process of machine learning.
+1. Get training datasets.
+2. Input data with preprocessing
+3. Machine learning
+4. Predict by using test datasets.

 * algorithms : the method or order to solve the problem.
 * machine learning : let machine learn about pattern and make the automatic algorithms.
 * big data : so huge data that is hard to collect, save and analyze in existing database.